dotnet/cli/Documentation/general/intro-to-cli.md

 =========================================

 If you want to contribute to the actual .NET Core CLI by adding a new command that you think would be useful, please refer to the [developer guide](developer-guide.md) in this directory.
 It contains all of the guidance on both the process as well as the infrastructure that you need to adhere to when adding a new command to the CLI toolchain.

+After you familiarize yourself with the process of working with the source code in the repo, please consult the [CLI UX guidelines](cli-ux-guidelines.md) to get to know the user experience tenants the CLI has.

 Adding a new command locally
 ============================